megaease/easeprobe/README.md

     compress: true # compress. default: true
   ```

-  If `self_rotate` is `false`, EaseProbe would not rotate the log, and the log file would be rotated by the 3rd-party tool (such as `logrotate`) or manualy by the administrator.
+  If `self_rotate` is `false`, EaseProbe would not rotate the log, and the log file would be rotated by the 3rd-party tool (such as `logrotate`) or manually by the administrator.

   ```shell
   mv /path/to/easeprobe.log /path/to/easeprobe.log.0